reuk/wayverb/docs_source/theory.md

 temperature) [@vorlander_auralization:_2007 p.
 15].

 The difference in sound pressure between the quietest audible sound and the threshold of pain is around 13 orders of magnitude.
-To make the values involved more manageable, sound pressure is usually given in terms of the *sound pressure level* (SPL), which is measured on a logarithmic scale in decibels (dB) [@kuttruff_room_2009 p.
+To make working with the values involved more manageable, sound pressure is usually given in terms of the *sound pressure level* (SPL), which is measured on a logarithmic scale in decibels (dB) [@kuttruff_room_2009 p.
 23]:

 $$\text{SPL} = 20\log_{10}\frac{p_\text{rms}}{p_0} \text{dB}$$ {#eq:spl}